Fabricio-arjo/sorteio/README.md

 # Random with Flutter

-App to generate random numbers.
+App to generate random numbers using Flutter.